android/architecture-samples/README.md

 You could then use content providers to support additional features that are not covered by this sample, providing the following possible benefits:

- * Allow you to securely share data stored in your application with other applications.
+ * Allow you to securely share data stored in your app with other apps.
- * Add support for custom searches in your application.
+ * Add support for custom searches in your app.
- * Develop widgets to access data in your application.
+ * Develop widgets which access data in your app.
- * Provide support for copying and pasting data between your application and other applications.

 Content providers can also be used to manage access to other types of storage including non-relational databases, or data stored on a file system.
 You can also use the [`FileProvider`](https://developer.android.com/reference/android/support/v4/content/FileProvider.html) subclass of [`ContentProvider`](https://developer.android.com/reference/android/content/ContentProvider.html) to facilitate secure sharing of files associated with an app.
 A [`FileProvider`](https://developer.android.com/reference/android/support/v4/content/FileProvider.html) can be used to create a `content://` URI for a file instead of a `file:///` URI.
 As with other versions of the [todo-mvp](https://github.com/googlesamples/android-architecture/tree/todo-mvp) app, this sample uses a SQLite database to provide data storage.